Oscarl214/Email_Assestment/README.txt

 Biggest diffrence between desktop and mobile view, is the services module, going from two rows in desktop to one single stacked column, will set this diffrence to show via css.

-My accent color grabbed from psd file:
+My accent color grabbed from psd file using the EyeDroper Tool:
 #a8b34d

+My footer color grabbed from the psd file using the EyeDroper Tool:
+#7a756f

 ## Approach & Goals